muizzahkhan/CNN_Assignment/README.md

 Matplotlib is used to visualize the input and outputs.

 The .ipynb file can be downloaded and opened in Google Colab.
 For downloading intel-image-classification, visit Kaggle.com and sign in.
+The image dataset of natural scenes around the world consist of 25k images of (150, 150, 3).
+Data has 6 classes namely buildings, forest, glacier, mountain, sea, street.